Paris’s Green 17th Arrondissement

 Parc Clichy-Batignolles – Martin Luther King

 The newest green space in the 17th arrondissement is Parc Clichy-Batignolles – Martin Luther King .
-This unique park will eventually cover 10.8 hectares when it is completed (most likely in 2015).
-However, quite a bit of the park is already open to the public.
+This unique park covers 10.8 hectares .
 It is located in the Batignolles and Épinettes districts.
 State-of-the-art recreational facilities include a large skate park, basketball courts and children’s park.

 Metro: Brochant